Geotab/sdk/src/hardware/developing-an-iox/protocol.md

 #### Information Type 1 - Packet Wrapper

-This is used to send a packet of up to 1023 bytes of binary data through the GO to MyGeotab.
+This is used to send a packet of up to 1023 bytes of binary data through the GO device to MyGeotab.

-Usage:
+Use cases:
 1. Send Packet Wrapper - Beginning of data packet (0).
-2. Multiple Rx Data (0x0C) messages until the entire bypass binary data is sent.
-Pay attention to the Acknowledge (0x14) message responded from GO if the GO Receive-Buffer is ready to accept the next Rx Data (0x0C) message.
+2. Multiple RX Data (0x0C) messages until the entire bypass binary data is sent.
+Pay attention to the Acknowledge (0x14) message responded from GO if the GO Receive-Buffer is ready to accept the next RX Data (0x0C) message.
 The streaming flow control bit in the ACK is not relevant for this type of exchange and can be ignored.
 3. Send Packet Wrapper - End of data packet (1).
 4. At the end, GO sends confirmation with a Application Specific Data (0x1C) Type 0 (Modem transmission result) message to indicate if the packet has been accepted within 6 seconds.